Sorix/CloudCore/README.md

 }
 ```

-6. If you want to enable offline support, **enable NSPersistentHistoryTracking** when you initialize your Core Data stack
+6. **Enable NSPersistentHistoryTracking** when you initialize your Core Data stack

 ```swift
 lazy var persistentContainer: NSPersistentContainer = {